HatefDastour/hatefdastour.github.io/_pages/about.md

 ---

 <p style='text-align: justify;'>
-I am a researcher with a focus on high-quality research in GIS, remote sensing, data fusion, and geospatial analytics.
-My work seamlessly integrates data mining, machine learning, and Artificial Intelligence (AI) to tackle pressing issues related to environmental processes, climate change, water resources, and natural hazard management.
+I am an experienced educator and researcher with a passion for data science, machine learning, and their applications in solving real-world problems.
+My expertise spans GIS, remote sensing, data fusion, and geospatial analytics, with a focus on integrating advanced computational methods to address critical issues in environmental processes, climate change, water resources, and natural hazard management.
 <br><br>
 I have had the privilege of teaching a diverse array of courses, including environmental engineering, machine learning, mathematics, statistics, and data science at the University of Calgary, the University of Lethbridge (Calgary Campus), and Mount Royal University.
 <br><br>
-Outside of my professional endeavors, I am a tech enthusiast with a passion for staying abreast of the latest technological advancements.
-In my leisure time, I enjoy working out, hiking, and cherishing moments with my family and friends.
+Outside of my academic pursuits, I am an avid tech enthusiast and enjoy outdoor activities like hiking.
+I value work-life balance and cherish time spent with family and friends, which I believe contributes to my effectiveness as an educator and mentor.
 </p>

 <!---